Last updated on March 3, 2023

-As we have seen, the number of EVs on the road will increase dramatically over the next decade, reaching 140 million vehicles by 2030.
+As we have seen, the number of EVs on the road will increase dramatically over the next decade, reaching 59% of global sales by 2035.
 As a result, more of your employees, clients, and visitors will drive electric cars.
 At the same time, you might also be considering electrifying your fleet, which will require additional capacity.

 Given the cost of installing EV chargers, it’s essential to consider how your workplace’s charging needs will evolve in the future.
 Even without concrete plans, it’s worth thinking about scalability from the get-go.
 For example, you could consider future-proofing your business by making sure the electrical infrastructure will be able to handle future charging loads, or by ensuring enough space is left for additional chargers.

 Another consideration is simply around evolving technology.
-EV charging is a fast-moving field, with rapid increases in charging speed and the development of new features.
+EV charging is a fast-moving field, with rapid increases in charging speed and the development of new features - such as V2G and V2H, technologies we can hope to see around in the next 10 years and will change the game completely.
 At the same time, drivers’ expectations keep changing too.
 So, what might be an acceptable charging speed or feature set today may not be in a few years.

 While EV chargers can act as simple connectors to the grid, it’s worth considering pairing your chargers to a charging management system (CMS) to make the most of their features.
 A CMS brings an added level of insight and control to EV chargers, helping you make informed decisions.